danieledurante/ProbitSUN/README.md

 This repository is associated with the article [Durante (2018). *Conjugate Bayes for Probit Regression via Unified Skew-Normals*](https://arxiv.org/abs/1802.09565).
 The **key contribution of this paper is outlined below**.

 > When the focus in on Bayesian probit regression with Gaussian priors for the coefficients, the posterior is available and belongs to the class of unified skew-normal random variables.
-The same is true more generally when the prior is a  unified skew-normal.
+The same is true more generally when the prior is, itself, a  unified skew-normal.

 This repository provides **codes and tutorials to implement the inference methods associated with such a new result and presented in Section 2**.
 Here the focus is on two illustrative applications.
 One case-study is outlined in Section 3 of the paper, whereas the other is meant to provide further insights.
 More information can be found below.